grafana/grafana/docs/sources/administration/data-source-management/teamlbac/create-teamlbac-rules/index.md

 ### Task 6: User A is Admin and part of Team B

-We have team B, user A is part of Team B and has an `Admin`.
+We have team B, user A is part of Team B and has an `Admin` basic role.

 - Team B has no roles assigned
-- Team B has Query permissions to Datasource Loki
+- Team B has Query permissions to data source Loki

-- Team B has rule `{ project_id="project-something-102461" }`
+- Team B has a rule `{ project_id="project-dev" }`

-User A may only query Datasource Loki where `{ project_id="project-something-102461" }` and no other logs on the data source.
+User A may only access logs for data source Loki that match `{ project_id="project-dev" }` and no other logs on the data source.